nicolasances/node-toto-api-controller/README.md

 It will also publish the following endpoints:
  * `GET /`          - Health check of the API

+## Minor release 11.3.0
+Support for **overriding the Content Type** of a response. <br>
+For more info, see the [documentation of Version 11](docs/11.0.0.md)

+## Major release 11.0.0
+Non-backward compatible release moving to Typescript.

 ## Major release 10.0.0
 Now moved to **Typescript**. <br>
 Also contains a simplified Auth check.<br>